giuliacasarini/SecurityDemo/Chapters/ChapterIII.md

   servlet:
     session:
       timeout: 30m # Set session timeout to 30 minutes
 ```
-The following code ensures that all requests to the application are authenticated and configures session management to create sessions only when necessary
+The following code ensures that
+- all requests to the application are authenticated
+- configures session management to create sessions only when necessary
 ```java
 @Configuration
 @EnableWebSecurity